yiakwy-xpu-ml-framework-team/HPC-2025/2025-7/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang/Comprehensive Study of H800x104 DGX SuperPod Disaggregation Strategy in SGLang v0.4.8.md

 <br />

-To prepare for the test, we first align our hardware and software with latest open source community, and followed instructions from SGLang team [^7] to prepare the configurationf files :
+To prepare for the test, we first align our hardware and software with the latest open source community, and followed instructions from SGLang team [^1] to prepare the configuration files :

 <br />